The Role of bilinguals in the Bayesian naming game

-The theoretical results presented in the previous section were obtained in the mean-field approximation, i.e. neglecting stochastic fluctuations, which on the contrary are always present in multi-agent simulations~\cite{Baronchelli-2008a, Castellano-2009a}.
-In fact, they play an important role as they induce a symmetry breaking \cite{Baronchelli-2008a, Castellano-2009a} of the Cauchy problem with initial condition $I_0=(0.5,0.5)$ (or equivalently $m_0=0$).
+The theoretical results presented in the previous section were obtained in the mean-field approximation, i.e. neglecting stochastic fluctuations, which are always present in multi-agent simulations~\cite{Stauffer-2007a,Vazquez-2010a,Baronchelli-2008a, Castellano-2009a} and play an important role as they induce a symmetry breaking of the Cauchy problem with symmetrical initial condition $I_0$.

-In this section we shall validate the theoretical estimates of the maximum number of bilingual fractions previously obtained, by comparison with the results of the multi-agent numerical simulations for the basic NG and the BNG models.
-All the simulations are made for a system of $N=5000$ agents, starting with $m_0 =0$ (and $z_0 = 0$), and averaging over $600$ dynamical realizations, unless indicated differently.

-In Fig.~\ref{fig:curvature} we plot the time-evolution of the fractions $x(t)$, $y(t)$, $z(t)$ and of the magnetization modulus $|m(t)|$ for the NG model (panel (a)) and BNG model with Erlang prior ($\alpha=2)$ and $ p^*= 0.5$ (panel (b)).